-Dr. Mahmoud Yousef Askari is an associate professor of management with research expertise in Utility and Rational Decision Making, Incentives and Motivation, Human Capital Management, and Higher Education Funding & Leadership.
-Before joining Al Ain University, he served as an Analyst and Management Consultant in the retail industry in Canada.
+Dr. Mahmoud Yousef Askari is an associate professor of management with research expertise in Persuasion and Decision Making, Incentives and Motivation, and Innovation and Leadership.
+Dr. Askari is the author of four management books/textbooks, and many peer-reviewed journal articles.
+He earned his Doctorate from The University of Calgary, Canada, and served as a Financial Analyst and Management Consultant in Toronto before joining academia in 2015.

 Doctorate: Leadership (University of Calgary), Canada.

 Bachelor: Accounting (Al-Zaytoonah University of Jordan), Jordan.

 Canadian Securities Course(CSC): Financial Planning(Canadian Securities Institute), Canada.

 Conduct and Practices Handbook(CPH), (Canadian Securities Institute), Canada.